AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 2. **Drafting Pass**

-   * From the overview, rapidly fill sections 1–3 and sketch 4–6.
+   * From the overview, rapidly fill sections 1–3 and sketch 4–6, but DO NOT make any assumptions.
+Get all deep detail from the user.
-   * Seed section 17 (Open Questions) with concrete, numbered items.

 3. **Targeted Clarification Passes** (one question per turn)